 So, can colours change your life?
 Not in my opinion.
 If it could, I would have retired by now.
 The 5 Elements are an abstract way of describing how energy moves and the cycle of life and death – that’s it.

-Yes, metaphysics is esoteric and mysterious, but behind the shroud there is still a logic and law to it.
-Making sense of metaphysics is tough enough, the last we could do is to not make it sound so ludicrous.
-Everything you hear about using colours, be it at home or on the clothes you wear, to change your ‘luck’ or turn your life around, to me, is complete and utter nonsense.
+Yes, metaphysics is esoteric and mysterious, but behind the shroud, there is still logic and law to it.
+Most of the things you hear are just abstract representations and ways of expressing these laws.
+Making sense of metaphysics is tough enough, the least we could do is to not make it sound so ludicrous.

 Can Paying For Rituals Change Your BaZi Or Zi Wei Dou Shu Chart?